FranjeGueje/rascally/README.md

 * CompatData exceptions: it will be the compatdata that you don't want the engines to scan.

 ## Credits
-I dedicate this program, as always, to my wife and children for their patience with my hobby.
+I dedicate this program, as always, to my wife and children for their patience with my hobby not my job.

 **Rascally** uses other python libraries:
 * vdf: https://pypi.org/project/vdf/
 * python-steamgriddb: https://pypi.org/project/python-steamgriddb/